awsdocs/amazon-sagemaker-developer-guide/doc_source/ll_how-it-works.md

 ## Step 3: Validate and Set the Threshold<a name="step3-validation"></a>

-When training is done, you can evaluate the models on a validation set\.
-For regression problems, output the model that gets the best score on the validation set\.
-For classification problems, use a sample of \(raw prediction, label\) pairs to tune the threshold for a provided objective\.
-The raw prediction is the output of the trained linear function\.
-Allow classification objectives based on the predicted label, such as F1 measure, accuracy, precision@recall, and so on\.
-Choose the model that achieves the best score on the validation set\.
+When training multiple models in parallel, the models are evaluated against a validation set to select the most optimal model once training is complete\.
+For regression, the most optimal model is the one that achieves the best loss on the validation set\.
+For classification, a sample of the validation set is used to calibrate the classification threshold\.
+The most optimal model selected is the one that achieves the best binary classification selection criteria on the validation set\.
+Examples of such such criteria include the F1 measure, accuracy, and cross\-entropy loss\.

 **Note**
-If you don't provide a validation set, the algorithm optimizes over the training set\.
-In that case, you do not need to explore other regularization procedures\.
+If the algorithm is not provided a validation set, then evaluating and selecting the most optimal model is not possible\.
+To take advantage of parallel training and model selection ensure you provide a validation set to the algorithm\.